La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <!-- -->

-> **le pu posydu'a be le pa plise bei do be'o pe la .paris. cu stati**
+> **le pu plicru be do bei le pa plise be'o pe la .paris. cu stati**
-> _Who gave the apple to you (and who is related to Paris) is smart._
+> _Who gave you the apple (and who is related to Paris) is smart._

 be'o
 : right border marker for the string of nouns attached with **be** and **bei**

-Here, **pe la .paris.** is attached to the whole noun **le pa pendo be do be'o** and to **le pu posydu'a be le pa plise bei do be'o**.
+In these examples, **pe la .paris.** is attached to the whole noun **le pa pendo be do be'o** and to the whole noun **le pu plicru be do bei le pa plise be'o**.

 Compare it to:

 > **le pa pendo be do pe la .paris. cu stati**
-> _The friend of yours (who is related to Paris) is smart._
+> _The friend of you (you who is related to Paris) is smart._

 <!-- -->

-> **le pu posydu'a be le pa plise bei do pe la .paris. cu stati**
+> **le pu plicru be do bei le pa plise pe la .paris. cu stati**
-> _Who gave the apple to you (who is related to Paris) is smart._
+> _Who gave you the apple (the apple that is related to Paris) is smart._

 The difference in the meaning is huge.
 In the first two examples your friend has some relation to Paris (maybe, he/she is from Paris).
-In the second two examples, you have this relation.
+In the last two examples, either you are related to Paris or the apple.

 ### ‘_Alice is a teacher_’ and ‘_Alice is the teacher_’